Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Introduction

 \subsection{Backgrounds}

 The Alday-Gaiotto-Tachikawa (AGT) correspondence conjectures an intriguing relation between conformal field theories in two dimensions and $\mathcal{N}=2$ supersymmetric gauge theories in four dimensions.
-It was originally conjectured in \cite{AGT} that conformal blocks of the Liouville field theory coincide with the Nekrasov partition function of $\mathcal{N}=2$ supersymmetric gauge theory of gauge group $SU(2)$ in four dimensions.
+It was conjectured in \cite{AGT} that conformal blocks of the Liouville field theory coincide with the Nekrasov partition function of $\mathcal{N}=2$ supersymmetric gauge theory of gauge group $SU(2)$ in four dimensions \cite{N}.
 Since then, this correspondence has been intensively studied to verify the details and to extend with great generalities.
-See \cite{LF,T1,T2} and references therein for reviews and recent developments of the AGT correspondence.
+See \cite{GNY,LF,NY1,NY2,NO,T1,T2} and references therein for reviews and recent developments of the AGT correspondence\footnote{The AGT correspondence can be, in fact, thought of a paricular example of a wider class of duality, the so-called BPS/CFT correspondence reviewed in \cite{N1,N2,N3,N4,N5} which describes a relation between supersymmetric gauge theory, integrable systems, and 2d conformal field theory.
+Another dscendant of the BPS/CFT correspondence is the so-called Bethe/Gauge correspondence \cite{NS1,NS2,NS3} which indeed predates the AGT correspondence.}.

 For $SU(2)$ theories (with or without matters) on $\mathbb{C}^2$, it was conjectured by Gaiotto \cite{G} that the Nekrasov partition function equals to the norm of the Whittaker vector in the corresponding Verma module of the Virasoro algebra, which is often called the ``Gaiotto vector'' in literature.
 This is a special example of the AGT correspondence because the Gaiotto vector can be realised as the irregular limit of a four-punctured conformal block.
-The relation between Nekrasov partition functions and Gaiotto vectors has been generalised in several ways, and in particular, it is proven \cite{N} that the Nekrasov partition function $Z_{\text{Nek}}^{\mathcal{G}\text{, pure}}$ of pure theory of any simply-laced gauge group $\mathcal{G}$ coincides with the norm of the Gaiotto vector $\ket{G_{\mathfrak{g}}}$ for the corresponding $\mathcal{W}(\mathfrak{g})$-algebra.
+The relation between Nekrasov partition functions and Gaiotto vectors has been generalised in several ways, and in particular, it is proven \cite[Theorem 1.4.1]{BFN} that the Nekrasov partition function $Z_{\text{Nek}}^{\mathcal{G}\text{, pure}}$ of pure theory of any simply-laced gauge group $\mathcal{G}$ coincides with the norm of the Gaiotto vector $\ket{G_{\mathfrak{g}}}$ for the corresponding $\mathcal{W}(\mathfrak{g})$-algebra.